 The most common third party application conflicts that we have recorded have to do with software that modifies the Accessibility settings of the Mac.

 To troubleshoot if this is the case, first Save your work then select File> Exit to close out of the Chief Architect software if you have it open.

 Next, navigate to System Preferences> Security & Privacy> Accessibility on your Mac.
 If there are any checkmarks next to a program application, remove them.

-Note: You may first need to unlock the dialog by clicking the padlock on the lower left and then entering in your Administrator password to make changes.
+Note: You may first need to unlock the dialog by selecting the padlock icon in the lower left and then entering your Administrator account password to make changes.

 STEP 6 - Repair a Storage Device

 If adjusting the Accessibility settings does not resolve the issues that you are experiencing on your Mac when using the Chief Architect software, then you may need to repair permissions.